 40. And in ranks of hundreds and fifties, they sat down for a meal.

-41. And when he had taken the five loaves and the two fish, he looked up toward heaven, blessed them, and broke the loaves into pieces, and then he began giving pieces to his disciples so that they might set them before them.
+41. And when he had taken the five loaves and the two fish, he looked up toward heaven, blessed them, and broke the loaves into pieces, and began giving pieces to his disciples so that they might set them before them.
 He also divided the two fish to everyone.

 42. And they all ate and were filled,

-43. and they took up of the broken pieces twelve small baskets full, and of the fish.
+43.and they took up of the broken pieces twelve small baskets full, and of the fish.

 44. And there were five thousand men who ate the loaves.